AlexStory/renelle_docs/docs/modules/kernel.md

 ## Summary

-The kernel module descrobes all of the built in functions in the default namespace.
+The kernel module describes all of the built in functions in the default namespace.
 These are all implemented in the host language, and used to build other features.

 ## Functions